ariga/atlas/doc/md/guides/mysql/descending-indexes.md

   }
 ```

-Save and apply the schema changes on the database by using the following command:
+Save the file and apply the schema changes on the database by using the following command:

 ```console
 atlas schema apply --url "mysql://root:@localhost:3306/telecom_data" -f schema.hcl
 ```